MOHAMEDHALBES/rtfm/services/app-attestation.md

 - [Upload your IPA package](https://publisher.appdb.to/apps/binary-packages).
 - Assign IPA package to an app.
 - [Create token of Attest Verification type](https://publisher.appdb.to/developer/tokens) with your app identifier.
-- Create your own server to generate and send unique challenges to your app
+- Create your own server to generate and send unique challenges to your app.
-- Install app to your device and call ```registerAppAttestation``` method of [appdb services framework](#), so your app attestation will be registered on appdb
+- Install app to your device and call ```registerAppAttestation``` method of [appdb services framework](#), so your app attestation will be registered on appdb.

 ## Verifying data assertions